 Disaster movies can be entertaining even when ludicrous.
 Geostorm, on the other hand, is just plain disastrous.

-In order to save humanity, 17 nations grouped together in 2019 to create an omnipotent weather controlling system.
-Nicknamed “Dutch Boy,” the satellite based system is able to neutralise even the most disastrous natural calamities.
+In order to save humanity, 17 nations grouped together in 2019 to create an omnipotent weather-controlling system.
+Nicknamed “Dutch Boy,” the satellite-based system is able to neutralise even the most disastrous natural calamities.
 Vice versa, it is also capable of wiping out entire cities with sudden, extreme weather changes.
-This inevitably leads to an insidious conspiracy to use the system for political gain.
+This inevitably leads to an insidious conspiracy to weaponise the system for political gain.
 A conspiracy involving the people who created the system in the first place.

 Yes, yes.
-I know I’m being very harsh with my opening statement.
+I know I’m being very harsh, and sarcastic, with my opening statement.
 But that’s truly how I feel about this garbled mix of second-rate CGI, sibling drama, and political commentary.

 On top of which are these issues:

 - Disaster movies are typically nonsensical or implausible, but they still affect us because of distressing sub-stories involving secondary characters.
 You know, things like the family dog getting gutted.
-The nice old lady next door having her head whipped off.
-The school bus of kids swallowed hold by Mr. Outer Space, while howling.
-Geostorm is way too “clean” about these, let me put it that way.
+That nice old lady next door having her head whipped off.
+The school bus of kids swallowed hold by Mr. Outer Space, while howling, etc. Geostorm is way too “clean” about these, let me put it that way.
 By clean, I mean non-existent.

 Short of it, this is one mess of a story that really deserves to be blown away ASAP.